A blue and yellow graphic containing the NSB logo.

 Meetings

-The NSB meets about five times a year (usually four times at the NSF headquarters in Alexandria, VA, and once in another part of the country).
-The public is invited to attend all open sessions, subject to provisions of the Government in the Sunshine Act.
+The NSB meets about five times a year: usually four times at the NSF headquarters in Alexandria, Virginia, and once in another part of the country.

 The NSB sponsors two national honorary awards:

-• Vannevar Bush Award - established by NSB in 1980,awarded to senior scientists for public service in science and technology;
+• Vannevar Bush Award: Established by NSB in 1980, awarded to senior scientists for public service in science and technology.

-• Science and Society Award - established by NSB in 1996, presented to one or more individuals, or to a company, corporation or organization, in recognition of their contributions to increasing public understanding of science or engineering.
+• Science and Society Award: Established by NSB in 1996, presented to one or more individuals, or to a company, corporation or organization, in recognition of their contributions to increasing public understanding of science or engineering.

-Contact NSB
+Contact us

 National Science Board